nicksavill/DEB_development/To_Do.md

 ### Work needed by week
+    Week 1
     Class1
     Intro to course - Catherine Need to draft ppt.
 Details of timetable, assessment, group work rules....

-    Short talks from Edward, Iain and Catherine on using data in their work

-    Gathering data in the classroom.
+    Short talks from Edward, Iain and Catherine on using data in their work Gathering data in the classroom.
 Head diameter.
 Drafted Group designations - before first class?
 Would be good to have them sticking in groups throughout.
     How to report av diameters and marks on coding problem?
 Just ask round class?
-    Get group name and av diamter, coding answers submitted via ??? under group name

-    Need a short revisionary quiz for session one.
+    Get group name and av diamter, coding answers submitted via ??? under group name Need a short revisionary quiz for session one.
 Topics?
-    Command line navigation
+NOT part of assessment Command line navigation

     Class 2